sshankar02/news-app/README.md

 ### `npm start`

 Runs the app in the development mode.
-The app is required to be run on port 3011 as this is allowed in the back server as allowed access control origin.
+The app is required to be run on port 3011 as this is allowed in the backend server as allowed access control origin.
 Open [http://localhost:3011](http://localhost:3011) to view it in the browser.

 ### `npm test`